Aging & Health A to Z

 Managing Diabetes with Diet and Exercise

-Healthy eating and exercise can improve your overall health, help manage your blood glucose level, and decrease your risk of the complications of diabetes.
+Healthy eating and exercise is very beneficial for people with diabetes.
+They can improve your overall health, help manage your blood glucose level, and decrease your risk of the complications of diabetes.

 Your healthcare providers will help you design a diet and exercise program that is right for you.
-They’ll help you increase your level of physical activity in safely and gradually, so you can stick with it over time.
+They will help you increase your level of physical activity safely and gradually, so you can keep it up over time.
 Your diet and exercise plan will also take into account any other illnesses or physical limitations you may have.
-Your healthcare professional may also have you work with a dietician to help you develop a healthy food plan that you will enjoy.
+Your healthcare provider may also have you work with a dietician to help you develop a healthy food plan that you will enjoy.

 Choose Healthy, Low-calorie Foods—and Watch the Calories